jerome-goh/portfolio/README.md

 The objectives are to identify and understand missing data mechanisms, patterns of missingness, and estimate values of missing observations based on prior information from the remaining dataset.
 After which, we pool the imputations, calculate correlations, and deploy algorithmic variable selection models to best identify predictors for CO2 levels.

-The repository can be viewed [here](https://github.com/jerome-goh/Multiple_Imputation)
+The full repository can be viewed [here](https://github.com/jerome-goh/Multiple_Imputation)

 ### Project 2: Image classification with HyperModels in Python